Hakuba Valley all-mountain season ticket goes on sale from July 16th. The charm is clear!!

 Attractive view of skiing towards the lake

-A ski resort with many flat, moderate slopes.
-The location of the grooming barn that slides towards Lake Aoki is secretly popular.
-The extraordinary feeling of crossing the railroad crossing from the parking lot to the ski resort is also fun.
+A ski resort with many flat and moderate slopes.
+The location of the grooming barn, which slides towards Lake Aoki, is secretly popular.
+The unusual feeling of crossing the railroad crossing from the parking lot to get to the ski resort is also fun.
+It is located in the southernmost part of Hakuba Village, so when it snows, there is often fresh snow left on the sides even if you go in the afternoon.

 https://sanosaka.jp/